1. In-store Revenue

 Similarly, this will also help understand why certain bestsellers are your bestsellers, who ordered what and how much, and other front-of-house insights.
 This will play a central role in deciding the type of items to be highlighted in the marketing campaign.

 Data analytics in the food and beverage industry covers every aspect and works to ensure brands tick all the right boxes.
 Analyzing consumer behavior, leveraging predictive analytics to historic shopping data helps brands meet evolving customer expectations and needs.

-This helps brands reduce the average waiting time, manage inventory stock, and keep abreast of developing food trends.
+This helps brands reduce the average waiting time, manage inventory stock, and keep abreast of developing latest food trends.